-Edinburgh is one of the most-visited cities on the planet but first-time visitors can become overwhelmed by the culture, the festivals and the diverse range of tourist attractions.
-This article gives you tips and advice for visiting Edinburgh that includes how to get to the city, how to travel around it, what to expect from the weather and much more.
+Edinburgh is one of the most-visited cities on the planet but tourists can easily become overwhelmed by the culture, the festivals, and the diverse range of tourist attractions on offer.

 You’ve got a couple of options for getting to the city depending on where you’re travelling from.